 She envisioned a “Little Mexico” marketplace where merchants could sell hand-crafted wares.
 It was realized in 1930 when the new Olvera Street opened on Easter Sunday.

-Sterling was also instrumental in creating the new Chinatown which opened as “China City” in 1938.
-There was controversy because both areas were designed by an Anglo woman with a stereotypical sense of culture.
-Both Chinese and Mexican immigrants made both sections of the city their own soon afterward.
+Sterling was also instrumental in creating the new Chinatown, which opened as “China City” in 1938.
+Both areas were designed by an Anglo woman with a stereotypical sense of culture, causing controversy.
+Both Chinese and Mexican immigrants made each of them their own afterward.

 Los Angeles history preserved

-There are 27 historic buildings that encompass Olvera Plaza.
+27 historic buildings encompass Olvera Plaza.
 The oldest is the Avila Adobe (1818), which is the oldest home still standing in Los Angeles.
-It was originally the residence of Francisco Jose Avila who was mayor of Los Angeles from 1810 – 1811.
+It was originally the residence of Francisco Jose Avila, who was mayor of Los Angeles from 1810 to 1811.

 Another historical building at Olvera Street is the Plaza firehouse (1884), which was the city’s first fire station.
 It is now a museum.
 Over its history, it was also used as a saloon, cigar store, cheap rooms, and possibly even a brothel.